MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/ways-of-working.md

 **How much time do employees spend using digital collaboration tools?**

-This page compares the average weekly collaboration hours for each person by group to after-hours collaboration.
+Compare the average weekly collaboration hours for each person, by group, to after-hours collaboration.
 This information highlights how collaboration load is impacting after-hours work.

 #### Collaboration modes

 **How much time do people spend in different collaboration modes?**

-Use this page to discover, by group, the average number of hours per week that people are spending in:
+Explore, by group, the average number of hours per week that people are spending in:

 * Meetings.
 * Email.